Sarah Deutsch: National Center for Health Research

-Since 2013, Ms. Deutsch serves on the board of the National Center for Health Research.
-The National Center for Health Research is a non-profit think tank based in Washington D.C. and uses objective, research-based information to encourage new, more effective programs and policies that promote the health and safety of women, children, and families.
+Since 2013, Deutsch serves on the board of the National Center for Health Research.
+The National Center for Health Research is a non-profit think tank based in Washington, D.C., and uses objective, research-based information to encourage new, more effective programs and policies that promote the health and safety of women, children, and families.

 Electronic Frontier Foundation

 On December 22, 2015, the Electronic Frontier Foundation (EFF) announced that Deutsch had rejoined its board of directors.
 She previously had served on the EFF Board from 2005-2006.

 ICANN

 On September 1, 2017, it was announced that Deutsch had been nominated to the board of ICANN.